The Liberal Democrats is a UK political party, founded in 1988 through the merger of the Liberal Party and the SDP.

 You can sign up for a variety of email lists, from daily bulletins through to a monthly newsletter, Liberal Democrats Newswire, here.

 The party’s policy-making process is very democratic, with grassroots members having significant power to decide what happens.
-The Lib Dem policy process is explained in Jeremy Hargreave’s guide.
+The Liberal Democrat policy-making process is explained in Jeremy Hargreaves’s guide.

 When the party was created, the then leaders of the Liberal Party and the SDP, David Steel and Bob Maclennan, were appointed initial joint leaders until a ballot of party members could be carried out to elect a new leader.